Genetic Discrimination Observatory

 The Genetic Discrimination Observatory (GDO) is a Montreal-based international network of researchers and other stakeholders who support the research and prevention of genetic discrimination (GD)—discrimination based on genetics or other predictive health information.
 Their headquarters are currently located at the Centre of Genomics and Policy at McGill University in Montreal.

 Staff and funding

 The GDO staff comes from various fields such as genetics, ethics, law, sociology, and public policy.
 The GDO received initial funding from Genome Canada (Génome Québec in French), the Fonds de recherche du Québec – Santé, and the Network of Applied Medical Genetics (RMGA).

+Background

+With increased incorporation of genomic technologies, genetic discrimination has become a multifaceted concern that can infringe upon human rights and hinder public trust in genetic services.
+Broadly defined, Genetic Discrimination occurs when an individual or group is unfairly treated, profiled, or harmed based on actual or presumed genetic characteristics.
+If not adequately regulated, genetic discrimination can discourage individuals from accessing clinical genetic services or undergoing genetic testing due to concerns about the potential misuse of their genetic information.
+In today’s postgenomic era, where AI and other advances have made it easier for individuals to access and process personal information, it has become all the more crucial to address genetic discrimination.

+Mission

+With the aim to prevent genetic discrimination, the GDO seeks to develop multidisciplinary solutions that can be adopted by researchers, policymakers and other stakeholders globally.
+Over the years, the network has created a range of policy and educational tools to identify, prevent, and respond to instances of genetic discrimination.
+Some of these tools include: